lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 >
 > 1. For all $0 \leq k < N$ the function $\chi_k$ is a character on $\mathbb{Z}/N$
 > 1. The following function is a group isomorphism between the cyclic group $\mathbb{Z}/N$
-> and it's group of characters:
+> and its group of characters:
 >
 > $$
 > \begin{align*}